-This cookie statement pertains to the Entomological Society of America (“ESA, we, us”) website properties, including entsoc.org, entocert.org, online.entsoc.org, community.entsoc.org, and entomologytoday.org or any website, mobile application or other online property owned, operated or controlled by ESA (the “Websites”).
-It explains what these technologies are and why we use them, as well as your rights to control our use of them.
+This cookie statement applies to entsoc.org, entocert.org, esanetworks.org, entomologytoday.org, and any other related subdomain or website owned by the Entomological Society of America (“ESA,” “we,” or “us”) (the “Websites”).
+It explains what cookies are and why we use them, as well as your rights to control our use of them.

-You do not have to accept cookies and consent can be withdrawn at any time (see How to Control Cookies, below).
-You can change your browser settings to refuse or restrict cookies, and you may delete them after they have been placed on your device at any time.
-If you do not accept or delete our cookies, some areas of the Websites that you access may take more time to work or may not function properly.
+You do not have to accept cookies and your consent to receive cookies can be withdrawn at any time, subject to certain limitations (see How to Control Cookies below).
+You can change your browser settings to refuse or restrict cookies, and you may delete them at any time after they have been placed on your device.
+However, if you delete or do not accept our cookies, some areas of the Websites that you access may take more time to work or may not function properly.

 What are cookies:

-Cookies are pieces of data sent to your browser when you visit a website and are stored on your computer’s or mobile device’s hard drive.
-Cookies may store your preferences and other information but cannot read data off your hard disk or read cookie files created by other sites.
-For example, cookies can store your session information for easy log-in to a website or platform, or your language or user interface customization preferences or may allow websites to record your browsing activities (for example, number of page views, number of visitors, and time spent on each page).
+Cookies are data sent to your browser when you visit a website.
+They are stored on your computer or mobile device hard drive as text files.
+Cookies have several uses.
+They may store your browsing preferences and other information.
+For example, cookies can store your session information (to simplify future login to a website or platform), or your preferred language or user interface customization preferences, or they may allow websites to record your browsing activities (for example, number of page views, number of visitors, and time spent on each page).
 For further information visit www.aboutcookies.org or www.allaboutcookies.org.

 We use both session ID cookies and persistent cookies.
 A session ID cookie expires when you close your browser.
 A persistent cookie remains on your hard drive for a set period of time or until you delete it.

-Cookies set by a website owner (in this case, ESA) are called “first party cookies”.
-Cookies set by parties other than the website owner are called “third party cookies”.
-Third party cookies enable us to provide third party features or functionality through the Websites (i.e. analytics).
+Cookies set by the owner of a website that you visit (in this case, ESA) are called “first party cookies.”
+Cookies set by parties other than the website owner are “third party cookies.”
+We use third party cookies to enable us to provide third party features or functionality through the Websites (e.g., analytics).

 How to control cookies:

-You can delete cookies on your computer at any time by checking the delete cookies option in your browser of choice.
-Please note that after you delete your cookies, you may be asked to login again on many websites where you may have stored a login cookie.
+Other users who prefer not to accept cookies can set their Internet browser to notify them when they receive a cookie or to prevent cookies from being placed on their hard drive.
 On most web browsers, you will find a “help” section on the toolbar.
 Please refer to this section for information on how to receive a notification when you are receiving a new cookie and how to turn cookies off.
+You can delete cookies on your computer at any time by checking the “delete cookies” option in your browser.
+Please note that after you delete cookies, you will be asked to login again on websites where you had previously stored a login cookie.
 Please see the links below for guidance on how to modify your web browser’s settings on the most popular browsers:

-You may also visit our sites in your browser’s “private” or “incognito” mode, in which case cookies will be set, but deleted when you close the browser.
+You may also visit our Websites in your browser’s “private” or “incognito” mode, in which case cookies will be set, but deleted when you close the browser.

-ESA does not track its customers over time and across third party websites to provide targeted advertising and therefore does not respond to Do Not Track (DNT) signals.
-However, some third-party sites do keep track of your browsing activities when they serve you content, which enables them to tailor what they present to you.
-If you are visiting such sites, your browser may have features that allow you to set the DNT signal on your browser so that third parties (particularly advertisers) know you do not want to be tracked.
+ESA does track its customers over time and across third party websites to provide targeted advertising and therefore does respond to Do Not Track (DNT) signals.
+In addition, some third party sites keep track of your browsing activities when they serve you content, which enables them to tailor what they present to you.
+Your browser may have features that allow you to set the DNT signal so that third parties (particularly advertisers) know you do not want to be tracked.